Caerind/TiledMapXtractor/README.md

 - Saving
 - Modification
 - Orthogonal, Isometric, Staggered and Hexagonal (both with support for Axis and Index)
-- Most objects are supported (not concave polygons and flipped tiles)
+- Objects (not concave polygons and flipped tiles)
+- All the encoding and compression formats
 - External tileset (.tsx)
-- Almost all .tmx data (Please use the issue tracker if your output isn't the same as your tiled editor)
+- Almost all .tmx data (Please use the issue tracker if your output isn't the same as your Tiled editor)

 ## What is not supported / TODO